Montreal Food Tour: Restaurants, Markets and Typical Food

 Which typical Canadian drinks should you try on a Montreal food tour?

-In addition to wine and craft beer, Montreal has several Canadian drinks you should try!
-A real highlight is cider de glace – Canadian ice wine made from apples, which is sweet and aromatic.
-If you prefer something more bitter, try a bière de garde, a traditional Quebec stout.
-And of course, a true Caesar cocktail is a must – a spicy Canadian Bloody Mary with Clamato juice.
-These drinks are perfect for discovering Montreal not only through food but also through liquids on a Montreal food tour!
+Besides wine and craft beer, Montreal offers several Canadian drinks you should definitely try!
+A real highlight is Cidre de Glace – Canadian ice wine made from apples, which is sweet and aromatic.
+If you prefer something drier, try a Bière de Garde, a traditional strong beer from Quebec.
+And of course, you can't miss a real Caesar cocktail – a spicy Canadian Bloody Mary made with Clamato juice.
+These drinks are perfect for discovering Montreal not only through its cuisine, but also through its beverages on a Montreal food tour!

 How sustainable is Montreal's food scene?